brnkath/project-4-group-8/README.md

 * 3002 columns
     - Individual word counts

-The data was imported into Spark for cleaning and initial analysis.
+The data was imported into Spark for cleaning and initial analysis utilizing Google Colab.
 The data had no null values that needed to be addressed.
 We wanted to preserve the word columns provided.
 To prepare the data for use in the models we removed the 'Email No.' and 'Prediction' columns.

 ### OVERVIEW: